English

 Each English class from Years 7 to 9 have one scheduled lesson in the library.
 The aim of this arrangement is to continue to allow students regular exposure to a range of literature genres and to engender an active love of reading.

-logo VIEW THE PROSPECTUS CLICK HERE
+logo VIEW OUR PROSPECTUS CLICK HERE

 logo BOOK A COLLEGE TOUR CLICK HERE